 June 22nd-28th, 2018

 Join us for an intimate retreat that explores the vibrant culture and traditions of Oaxaca.
 We will deepen our connection to our bodies and spirit through yoga, meditation, and workshops in ancient art forms.

-For those seeking an authentic & immersive experience, we offer a unique opportunity to connect with locals in Oaxaca’s indigenous communities.
+For those seeking an authentic & immersive experience, we offer a unique opportunity to connect with locals in Oaxaca’s Artisan communities.

 Entre sueños summer retreat